kachiann/kachiann/README.md

 I am Onyekachi Emenike (nee Osisiogu), a researcher.
 I really love to learn new things.

-🌱 I’m currently working on Quasi-Monte Carlo Algorithms
+🌱 I’m currently working on Quasi-Monte Carlo Algorithms.

-:fireworks: I'm a Data Scientist with a PhD in Mathematics and experience in research
+:fireworks: I'm a Data Scientist with a PhD in Mathematics and experience in research.

 <b>😄How to reach me😄</b>
 <p>Send me a message via LinkedIn⚡</p>